ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 # The explanation of the project including the aim of the project:

-due to testing and building limitations many hours were spent setting up and resetting up the development environment and I could not ever get the environment working due to the Random.Move known bug.
+Due to testing and building limitations many hours were spent setting up and resetting up the development environment and I could not ever get the environment working due to the Random.Move known bug.
 Being in the SUI Discord I see the issue is being resolved and work arounds have been proposed that have limited ability to fix the issue.
 (As of 12/11/23 is said to being fixed within a week of today).
 I look forward to continuing to see the community grow and the flow of development improved.

 This is the beginning of my move journey and I would like to continue to modify and grow this project.